ducto489/ducto489.github.io/_pages/about.md

 In my free time, I enjoy reading book, watching anime, and traveling.

-I'm always open to interesting conversations and collaborations Feel free to reach out via email or Facebook!
+I'm always open to interesting conversations and collaborations.
+Feel free to reach out via email or Facebook!